What Is Predictive Maintenance? (Types, Examples & Benefits)

 Aircraft Maintenance

-As shown in the Qantas Flight 32 example, if an airplane has an unexpected engine failure, it can lead to delays and incur big costs.
+As shown in the Qantas Flight 32 example, if an airplane has an unexpected engine failure, it can lead to delays and incur big operational costs.
 Usually aircraft maintenance relies on a set schedule of maintenance for inspections and repairs.
-However, using predictive maintenance that uses sensors and flight data recorder, it can predict where irregularities may occurs and schedule planned maintenance ahead of time.
+However, using sensors and flight data for predictive maintenance allows maintenance teams to determine when irregularities may occur and schedule planned maintenance ahead of time.

 Predictive maintenance requires a high capital investment in technology and labor to implement.
 If a business does not have much expensive equipment or strict health and safety standards, then they should consider a preventive maintenance program rather than a predictive maintenance one.